kelvinzheng3317/435_Project_2024/Report.md

 ![Sample Plot](graphs/Bitonic_avg_main_268435456.png)
 ![Sample Plot](graphs/Bitonic_min_main_268435456.png)

-From the data, we can see that there is an upward trend across all scenarios as you increase the number of processors.
-This is most likely because of the `merging` algorithm in the master process, working in a subsquential manner due to the divide and conquer nature of the merge sort.
+For Merge sort, you can observe some noise within small inputs but as the input size increases, it becomes an increasing trend as you increase the number of processors.
+This is most likely due to the fact that the merge sort algorithm has it where each processor communicate with their relative processors, increasing the overall time to sort an array.
 ![Sample Plot](graphs/Merge_Total-time_main_65536.png)
 ![Sample Plot](graphs/Merge_Total-time_main_262144.png)
 ![Sample Plot](graphs/Merge_Total-time_main_1048576.png)